zalando-stups/senza/README.rst

 During evaluation, you can mustache templating with access to the rendered definition, including the SenzaInfo, SenzaComponents and Arguments key (containing all given arguments).

-See the `STUPS documentation on Senza`_ for details.
+See the `STUPS.io documentation on Senza`_ for details.

-.. _STUPS documentation on Senza: http://stups.readthedocs.org/en/latest/components/senza.html
+.. _STUPS.io documentation on Senza: http://stups.readthedocs.org/en/latest/components/senza.html

 Unit Tests
 ==========